dragolabs/deb-s3cmd/README.md

 You need ruby and fpm gem for create .deb package.

 ### Usage
 You can use build.sh with Jenkins or in your terminal.
-Set env vars VENDOR and MAINTAINER to sign created package.
-Also you can specify version of s3cmd as first parameter for script .

 ```bash